-The IED has developed a comprehensive CPD programme for 2019 covering the most popular topics that our members have told they want.
+The IED has developed a comprehensive CPD programme for this year covering the most popular topics that our members have told us you want.

 We have also developed a series of modular workshops around an Introduction to Economic Development, aimed at those new to economic development (for example, new public sector board or committee members) to give a real flavour of some of the key disciplines.

 For a summary of the CPD and Introduction to Economic Development modules please click on this document link.

 To view dates and booking information for this year’s schedule of CPD please see our events calendar.